What is Maca?

 Does Maca “cure” hormone imbalance?

-Although you may have heard some say that maca can solve all your period problems and regulate your cycles, I don’t recommend seeing it as a miracle cure for all hormonal ills.
-I have never seen one product resolve a woman’s PMS, PCOS, cramps, acne, irrregular cycles or infertility issues on its own.
-Just adding in a supplement or one food, however “super,” unfortunately rarely works to help a woman overcome hormonal symptoms.
+While Maca can certainly be beneficial, we don't recommend seeing it as a miracle cure for all hormonal ills.
+There is no one product that can or will resolve a woman’s PMS, PCOS, cramps, acne, irrregular cycles or infertility issues on its own.
+Just adding in a supplement or one food, however “super,” unfortunately rarely works to help a woman overcome hormonal symptoms alone.
+Resolving hormonal imbalances requires a whole-systems approach - macro and micronutrient support, along with lifestyle changes.

-At these times maca root powder could help your body in producing more hormones at a time when your own endocrine system may be flagging due to the effects of perimenopause, hormone suppression from the Pill, or lack of sleep after baby.
-Essentially, as an adaptogen, maca root powder helps your endocrine system do its job in sub-optimal conditions.
+During these windows, maca root powder could help your body produce more hormones, at a time when your own endocrine system may be flagging due to the effects of perimenopause, hormone suppression from the Pill, or lack of sleep after baby.
+As an adaptogen, maca root powder helps your endocrine system do its job in sub-optimal conditions.
 These three life stages can be a stress on your endocrine system.

 - Low energy levels